MicrosoftDocs/Viva/Viva/glint/setup/360-export-import.md

 > [!NOTE]
 > This feature is available to preview customers only.
 Features described here are subject to change.

-# 360 cycle content export and import
+# Viva Glint 360 cycle content export and import

-After setting up a 360 cycle and making all customizations in English, use Export and Import Cycle Content options to apply all updates to translations.
+After setting up a Microsoft Viva Glint 360 cycle and making all customizations in English, use Export and Import Cycle Content options to apply all updates to translations.

 > [!NOTE]
 > Standard 360 content includes translations for selected languages.